Lumbar spine surgery

 Should you have any problems with your wound after your surgery, even if your GP or District Nurse are managing this, it is very important that we are also informed as we may need to monitor you more closely.
 We would like you to contact us if there is any redness round the wound, wound leakage, or you have a temperature.

 Please phone either:

-You can return to work as soon as you feel you can cope even if your back is still uncomfortable.
+Research has shown that patients who return to normal routine as quickly as possible make the best recovery.
+You should progressively return to your normal daily routine as you continue to recover.
+You can return to work as soon as you feel you can cope even if you feel uncomfortable.
 Heavy lifting should only be performed in the correct way and should be avoided for the first three months.
-The physiotherapy section gives you advice on what you should be doing when you go home.
-If you are concerned for any reason please contact us via the contact details below.

 Physiotherapy following lumbar spine surgery